 Yet another year is coming to an end and our time seems to be ticking away.
 Anyone feeling a bit older just by the thought of it?
 If so, do not despair, at least not if you fancy a bit of meditation.
-We now have the science: Injecting just a few minutes of meditation into our lives improves cognitive abilities – in people 55 to 75 years old!
+We now have the science about meditation and ageing: Injecting just a few minutes of meditation into our lives improves cognitive abilities – in people 55 to 75 years old!

 A range of recent studies suggest that regular meditation practice may counteract some aspects of the cognitive and physical decline that often comes with growing older.
 However, so far investigating the link between meditation and ageing relied on making snap-shot comparisons between meditators and non-meditators.
 Because such cross-sectional studies do not follow individuals over time, they remain inconclusive.
 The results cannot tell us whether meditation practice was the actual reason for the better cognitive and health status of the meditators.